-Located in Tonk district of Rajasthan, the historical heritage Hathi bhata is a major attraction of Tonk.
+Located in the Tonk district of Rajasthan, the historical heritage Hathi Bhata is a major attraction of Tonk.
 Hathibhata is located in Gumanpura village, 22 kilometers from Tonk district and about 5 kilometers from the historical fort of Kakod.
 It is a statue of an elephant carved on a stone.

 It is a wonderful example of the art of historical heritage artists and it shows the excellence of the artists.

 Near Railway Station:- Sawai Madhopur 54KM

 My self Dev Satish.
 I’m an Author and Founder of tourism-rajasthan.com.
 I’m from Rajasthan and If I talk about my Education then I’m Law Graduate.
 I love doing work that makes me happy, that’s why I love traveling. you will find Rajasthan travel ideas & tips on this blog.